Grant Frequently Asked Questions

 ARE THERE REQUIREMENTS AROUND TECHNOLOGY IF WE ARE SEEKING A GRANT FOR AN IPAD, LAPTOP, ETC?
 Yes, it is necessary to purchase an approved/adopted device from the list below in order for it to be managed by Bethel Technology Services (update it, track it or add apps to it remotely.)
 The Tech Department must purchase the devices and apps directly through its vendors so they can tie them to Bethel’s various client management systems.
 Third-party or consumer-based purchased devices or apps will not be supported by the Tech department.
 Please use the following list for estimating costs (please contact Technology Services for any specialty app or specific software pricing.)

-- Bethel Standard (staff) Chromebook (J4, non-antimicrobial) $180 plus $28 Chrome management console license fee
+- Bethel Standard (staff) Chromebook (J41, non-antimicrobial) $220 plus $30 Chrome management console license fee

-- Bethel Standard (student) Chromebook (NL6, antimicrobial, webcam, built-in carry handle) $240 plus $28 Chrome management console license fee
+- Bethel Standard (student) Chromebook (NL7, antimicrobial, webcam, built-in carry handle) $240 plus $30 Chrome management console license fee

 - Bethel Standard Chromebook or iPad Anthro cart (holds up to 36 devices) $1,575 (includes shipping)

-- Bethel Standard iPad (mini 4) $399 plus $25 for each protective case and $8 per device management licensing fee
+- Bethel Standard iPad (mini 4) $399 plus $30 for each protective case and $9 per device management licensing fee – Limited to grants for Kindergarten through 2nd grade only.

 DO WE HAVE TO SPEND OUR GRANT AWARD THIS SCHOOL YEAR?
-Yes, monies awarded must be used by May 4, 2018 or they will go back into the general grant fund.
+Yes, monies awarded must be used by May 3, 2019 or they will go back into the general grant fund.
 Due to District policy and procedure, the District audit does not allow for cash reimbursements.
+We will not provide additional funds above the approved grant amount.

 HOW DO I APPLY FOR A GRANT?
 You must apply electronically through the BEF website under the Grant tab.
 Click the link at the top of the page which will take you to the Grant Application Form.